gloryknight/cyan_audit/doc/cyanaudit.md

 2. Now go into the directory and simply run `make install`.

-   Note: You will have to have `pg_config` in your path in orderr for this to work.
+   Note: You will have to have `pg_config` in your path in order for this to work.
 You can see if it is in your path by issuing the command `which pg_config`.
 If it is not found in your search path, you may need to add it by modifying your login script (e.g. .bashrc) to add your `/usr/pgsql-9.3/bin` (or